-Neil Brownsword is the current V&A Korea UK Ceramics Resident until the end of March 2018.
+Neil Brownsword was our V&A Korea UK Ceramics Resident from October 2017 – March 2018.
 His work is represented in public/private collections internationally, including the Victoria and Albert Museum, Korea Ceramic Foundation, Yingee Ceramic Museum Taiwan and Fu Le International Ceramic Art Museum China.
 In 2009, he was awarded the inaugural British Ceramic Biennial Award, and the prestigious Grand Prize at the Gyeonggi International Ceramic Biennale, South Korea in 2015.
 He holds a PhD from Brunel University and MA in Ceramics and Glass from the Royal College of Art, London, and is a Professor of Ceramics at Bucks New University and University of Bergen, Norway.

 Brownsword began his career in ceramics as an apprentice modeller at the Wedgwood Factory in 1987, and it is this formative experience in industry that remains a constant point of reference in his work.
 His practice examines the legacy of globalisation in relation to Stoke-on-Trent’s ceramic manufacturing sector, and the impact this has had upon people, place and traditional skills.
 Using film and performative installation Brownsword deconstructs complex craft knowledge within industrial production to pose questions surrounding the value of intergenerational skill.
 The following essay by Dr Ezra Shales, published to document Brownsword’s FACTORY project 24.04 – 28.05.
 2017 at the Korea Ceramic Foundation provides a broader insight into his practice.

 I saw the field was spacious and the soil so good as to promise an ample recompense to any who should labour diligently in it’s cultivation – Josiah Wedgwood